EPOKA UNIVERSITY

 |

-Any case of coping from others works will be reported as plagiarism. |
+Students are expected to produce hand made unique personal submissions.
+Any case of copying from others works will be reported as Plagiarism to the university administration. |